 It can be a question of learning key skills so that next time you will not be left full of regret but will manage to say what you wanted to.

-The reason most of us find communicating a challenge under stress is that our biology actually get the better of us.
-Stress causes the primal fight, flight, or freeze response, which means your adrenaline shoots up, your heart starts to pound, and you feel hot and possibly sweaty.
-All of this makes it harder to focus and can leave you feeling vulnerable or emotionally volatile.
+The reason most of us find communicating a challenge when stressed is that our biology actually get the better of us.
+Stress causes the primal fight, flight, or freeze response.
+And it’s hard to think straight when our adrenaline is shooting up, our heart is pounding, and we feel in danger.

 Albert Mehrabian, a professor of psychology at UCLA, is know for his research showing that a minimum of 55% of communication comes from non-verbal elements, aka, body language.
 And if our words disagree with our physical cues?
 People were found to believe the non-verbal over the verbal.

-If a conversation gets stressful, check to see that your body language is open and neutral and that you are not unwittingly causing the other person to feel threatened.
+Check to see that your body language is open and neutral.
 This means uncrossing your arms and legs, relaxing your shoulders and jaw muscles, and unclenching your fists (unless, of course, they are under the table and you are practicing progressive muscle relaxation!).